 Making China Pay

-I sent a letter to Secretary of State Mike Pompeo and Attorney General William Barr last week urging them to bring a case against China to the International Court of Justice (ICIJ) for the country’s actions during the coronavirus pandemic.
+I sent a letter to Secretary of State Mike Pompeo and Attorney General William Barr in May urging them to bring a case against China to the International Court of Justice (ICIJ) for the country’s actions during the coronavirus pandemic.

 - The letter was co-signed by 22 other lawmakers.
 It states that China has violated the 2005 International Health Regulations by suppressing information about the COVID-19 outbreak in the city of Wuhan earlier this year and underreporting the number of infections and deaths caused by the contagion.